mbukatov/tendrl-wiki/Tendrl-Package-Installation-Reference.md

     `yum install epel-release`

-    configure the ceph-installer repo (as made available by the project).
+    configure the ceph-installer repo (as made available by the project) if you want to manage/create ceph clusters.

 3. Install Etcd